panyam/blog/content/blog/goodbye-nextjs-hello-s3gen.md

 ## And more

 There is a lot more to S3Gen.
-Head over to the [S3Gen documentation page](https://pkg.go.dev/github.com/panyam/s3gen) to learn more about S3Gen's capabilities and what else is planned for the future.
+Head over to the [S3Gen documentation page](https://pkg.go.dev/github.com/panyam/s3gen).
+The documentation is still WIP but it will be constantly updated so you can learn more about S3Gen's capabilities and what else is planned for the future.